CrossFit Coach

 How did Crossfit achieve such broad appeal with women?
 I gave up on getting my girlfriend to use free weights (typical girl fear of getting "too big"), and then she comes home one day saying she wants to try Crossfit.
 How'd they crack that code?

-Asked by Ravi S. over 11 years ago
+Asked by Ravi S. almost 12 years ago

 I believe that CrossFit, through its ability to use weightlifting, power lifting, kettlebells, plyometrics, body weight exercises, gymnastics, running, rowing, strongman movements as well as a variety of other disciplines as a means to get people in shape has gained widespread appeal.
 Women coming into CrossFit usually do so after friends of theirs have and have had no issues with "bulking up".
 Since women are seeing other women get in great shape, lean, strong and "toned", any fear they have had is alleviated.
 The "code" has been cracked because it works, plain and simple.
 Women want to be lean, strong and in shape, and CrossFit does this!